-The National Institute of Social Sciences has a rich history stretching back more than100 years of recognizing the highest level of accomplishment and, more recently, of supporting research.
+The National Institute of Social Sciences has a rich history of recognizing the highest level of accomplishment, encouraging discussion, and supporting research.

 The National Institute had its origins in the American Social Science Association that had given birth to the major professional social science organizations that still today represent historians, economists, political scientists, and sociologists.
 The ASSA grew out of the awakening perceptions off social needs as Reconstruction began after the Civil War.
 In October 1865, on a call by the Massachusetts Board of Charities, a meeting of some 300 public-spirited citizens, chaired by Governor John A. Andrew, established the ASSA “to plan measures of public improvement.”

 The ASSA was modeled on the British Social Science Association, founded in 1856, which had been organized into four departments: health, education, jurisprudence, and finance.
 A fifth department, social economy, was added nine years later.

 During the life of the ASSA, dedicated lay interest in matters of social concern evolved in to academically-based professionalization leading to the ASSA fostering the birth of the American Historical Association (1884), the American Economic Association (1885), the American Political Science Association (1903), and the American Sociological Association (1905).
 Other such groups were born in the fertile social environment created by the ASSA.